Beers That Taste Dark & Roasty Like Coffee (Flavour Profile – 3 of 7)

 If you love a slight hint of coffee, chocolate, or toasted / semi-burnt flavours you’ll probably love dark and roasty brews.

-What are the most popular dark and roasty beers?
+What are the most popular beers that taste dark and roasty?

 Ireland’s Guinness is one of the best known dark beers.
 If you’re new to dark and roasty beers and actually have never tried a Guinness, get out of your comfort zone and try one!
 Many people are actually surprised to find that dark beers, like stouts and porters, aren’t always as heavy or strong as they thought.